-Already years ago now, in the technological team industry, arose a framework to tackle the speed with which software products must be released (especially to the market) with quality, and meeting the dynamic changings of the business.
+Already years ago now, in the technological team industry, arose a framework to tackle the speed with which software products must be released (especially to the market) with quality, and meeting the dynamic changes of the business.
 This framework tried to imitate the way in which rugby players carry out a field formation with the objective of putting the ball back in to play again and again after just one minor foul.
-This formation is known as Scrum, and from there comes the term that is also applied to the development of software products, constituting one of the most popular agile methodologies in the whole world.
+This formation is known as Scrum.
+From there comes the term that is also applied to the development of software products.
+Constituting one of the most popular agile methodologies in the whole world.

 Rugby?
 Software?
 Scrum?
 How does all this work in our industry then?
-The idea consists of defining roles and seeing to the end a series of practices through a software project in a continuous and periodical way that enables the client to confirm advances at any moment, not having to wait for the entire product to be built to see it working.
-In other words, in the same way that in Rugby they put the ball back in to play time and time again, in our industry we obtain new versions of software constantly.
+The idea consists of defining roles and seeing to the end a series of practices through a software project.
+In a continuous and periodical way that enables the client to confirm advances at any moment.
+Not having to wait for the entire product to be built to see it working.
+In the same way, that in Rugby.
+They put the ball back into playtime and time again.
+In our industry, we obtain new versions of software constantly.

 The job of Scrum implies the definition of a series of specific roles meant to execute the project in an efficient way:

-- Product Owner, is who represents the client and is in charge of conveying what the idea is and how exactly the product is desired in business terms.
+- The Product Owner is who represents the client and is in charge of conveying what the idea is and how exactly the product is desired in business terms.

-- Team, is the group of people that form the development team of individuals in accordance with the needs of the project, which will include Developers and Quality Control amongst others.
+- The team is the group of people that form the development team of individuals.
+In accordance with the needs of the project, which will include Developers and Quality Control amongst others.